cda-tum/mqt-bench/README.md

 qc = get_benchmark("dj", "alg", 5)
 ```

+For examples can be found in the `notebooks/examples.ipynb` jupyter notebook.

 ### Locally hosting the MQT Bench Viewer

 Additionally, this python package includes the same webserver used for the hosting of the